 We used lasagna sheets that don’t need to be pre-cooked, because ain’t nobody got time for cooking that in advance!

 The sliced zucchini layers are awesome because having some extra veggies in your lasagna is only a good thing.
+However, this can be omitted if you can’t get hold of any zucchini.

 The vegan ricotta can be made in advance, it can even be frozen if you need to make it far in advance and then thawed in the fridge when you need it.